mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ```
 - `npm run front-and-back-dev` -> home, public & private links work (private page is not yet locked)
 - `^ + c`
+- We want to run our public and private specs now, which should pass.
+But since we've changed the way they look (ie, we created them), we'll have to delete our pixelmatch baseline public and private page images, which are at `~/app/frontend/spec/e2e/screenshots/baseline/page-public.png` and `~/app/frontend/spec/e2e/screenshots/baseline/page-private.png`, respectively.
 - `npm run e2e-tests --path=spec/e2e/public.spec.js` -> public tests should pass now
 - `npm run e2e-tests --path=spec/e2e/private.spec.js` -> private tests should pass now